-In 2022 the company entered into a long-term agreement with a strategically located warehouse very close to El Dorado International Airport of Bogotá, the principal air-logistic platform nationwide.
+In 2022 the Company entered into a long-term agreement with a strategically located warehouse very close to El Dorado International Airport of Bogotá, the principal air-logistic platform nationwide.
 The manufacturing facility's design complies with different international pharmaceutical standards including but not limited to ICH Q7 Good manufacturing practice for active pharmaceutical ingredients.
-The civil works will start late the second quarter of 2023 and it is estimated to be finished by the end the third quarter of 2023.
+The civil works of this new facility are in progress to the date of publishing this report, the management and core processes are already in place at this location while the logistics operations are still based at the Tocancipá warehouse.